Stream TV

 Stream TV was an Italian digital satellite television pay TV company launched in 1993 and closed in 2003, due to the merge with TELE+ into Sky Italia.

 History

 Stream S.P.A. was the service provider, a television company owned by STET.
 It was founded in 1993 by Miro Allione, a STET managing director.
 Stream TV started broadcasting as a digital pay TV company and later included satellite television.
-The company had conflicts with TELE+ for several years, especially for the broadcasting rights of Italian football league Serie A. In 1999 part of the company was sold by Telecom Italia to News Corporation.
-In March 2003 TELE+ and Stream merged into Sky Italia.
+The company had conflicts with TELE+ for several years, especially for the broadcasting rights of the Italian football league Serie A. In 1999, part of the company was sold by Telecom Italia to News Corporation.
+In March 2003, TELE+ and Stream merged into Sky Italia.